-The following table provides information on our equity compensation plans as of December 31, 2016.
+The following table provides information on our equity compensation plans as of December 31, 2017.

-Number of

-Securities to be Weighted Number of Securities

-Issued Upon Average Available for

-Exercise of Exercise Price Future Issuance

-Outstanding of Outstanding Under Equity

-Plan Category Options Options \$ Compensation Plans(1)

-Equity compensation plans 49,237,290 0.72 33,128,439

-Total 49,237,290 0.72 33,128,439
+Number of Securities to be Issued Upon Exercise of Outstanding Weighted Average Exercise Price of Outstanding Number of Securities Available for Future Issuance Under Equity Plan Category Options Options \$ Compensation Plans Equity compensation plans 74,943,667 0.78 28,643,881 Total 74,943,667 0.78 28,643,881

-For purposes of this table, the Weighted Average Exercise Price of Outstanding Options has been converted from £0.58 based on the pound sterling/U.S. dollar exchange rate in effect as of December 31, 2016 (£1/\$1.233).
+For purposes of this table, the Weighted Average Exercise Price of Outstanding Options has been converted from £0.58 based on the pound sterling/U.S. dollar exchange rate in effect as of December 31, 2017 (£1/\$1.35005).

-The Company grants options over ordinary shares in Adaptimmune Therapeutics plc under the following option plans: (i) the Adaptimmune Therapeutics plc Employee Share Option Scheme (adopted 14 January 2016), (ii) the Adaptimmune Therapeutics plc 2015 Share Option Scheme and (adopted March 16, 2015) (ii) the Adaptimmune Therapeutics plc Company Share Option Plan (adopted March 16, 2015).
-The maximum aggregate number of options which may be granted under these plans and any incentive plans adopted by the Company cannot exceed a scheme limit that equates to 8% of the initial fully diluted share capital of the Company immediately following our IPO plus an automatic annual increase of an amount equivalent to 4% of the issued share capital on each 30 June (or such lower number as the Board, or an appropriate committee of the Board, may determine).
+The Company grants options over ordinary shares in Adaptimmune Therapeutics plc under the following option plans: (i) the Adaptimmune Therapeutics plc Employee Share Option Scheme (adopted January 14, 2016), (ii) the Adaptimmune Therapeutics plc 2015 Share Option Scheme (adopted March 16, 2015) and (iii) the Adaptimmune Therapeutics plc Company Share Option Plan (adopted March 16, 2015).
+The maximum aggregate number of options which may be granted under these plans and any incentive plans adopted by the Company cannot exceed a scheme limit that equates to 8% of the initial fully diluted share capital of the Company immediately following our IPO plus an automatic annual increase of an amount equivalent to 4% of the issued share capital on each June 30 (or such lower number as the Board, or an appropriate committee of the Board, may determine).
 The automatic increase is effective from July 1, 2016.

-Prior to December 31, 2014, the Company granted options to purchase ordinary shares in Adaptimmune Limited under three option schemes: (i) the Adaptimmune Limited Share Option Scheme (adopted May 30, 2008), (ii) the Adaptimmune Limited 2014 Share Option Scheme (adopted April 11, 2014 and (iii) the Adaptimmune Limited Company Share Option Plan (adopted December 16, 2014).
+Prior to December 31, 2014, the Company granted options to purchase ordinary shares in Adaptimmune Limited under three option schemes: (i) the Adaptimmune Limited Share Option Scheme (adopted May 30, 2008), (ii) the Adaptimmune Limited 2014 Share Option Scheme (adopted April 11, 2014) and (iii) the Adaptimmune Limited Company Share Option Plan (adopted December 16, 2014).
 As part of the corporate reorganization in connection with our IPO, the holders of options granted under these schemes over ordinary shares of Adaptimmune Limited were granted equivalent options on substantially the same terms over ordinary shares of Adaptimmune Therapeutics plc ("Replacement Options") in exchange for the release of these options.
 The Company does not intend to grant any further options under these schemes.
-Further details of our option plans are set forth in Note 10 titled "Share based compensation" in our audited consolidated financial statements in our Form 10-K.
+Further details of our option plans are set forth in Note 11 titled "Share based compensation" in our audited consolidated financial statements in our Form 10-K.